 Sarah Anderson has finally found her dream job: Clerk of Court for the Washington DC Night Court.
-Dream job, that is, until she’s attacked by a vampire defendant.
+Then she’s attacked by a vampire defendant.

 James Morton, Sarah’s alluring boss, saves her life by letting her drink his own vampire blood.
-But then he insists on self-defense training that’s nearly as dangerous as any courtroom criminal.
-He also tasks her with handling Chris Gardner, a nosy human reporter whose questions hit too close to paranormal home.
+But then he insists on self-defense training that’s nearly as dangerous as a courtroom bloodsucker.

-How long can Sarah juggle the magical and the mundane before she loses everything?
+How long can Sarah juggle the magical and mundane before she loses everything?

 This couldn’t be happening to me.
 I couldn’t be sitting in the courtroom for the District of Columbia Night Court, watching an actual vampire devour a midnight snack.
 I couldn’t be staring at suddenly-apparent fangs, at jet-black eyes in a whey-pale face, at a cruel and commanding supernatural jurist, where a mousy human judge had sat mere moments before.